andrecrjr/wakatime-provider-next-auth/README.md

 ```

-Remember to replace the placeholders with your actual environment variables and adjust the configuration to suit your project’s needs.
+Remember to replace the placeholders with your current environment variables and adjust the configuration to suit your project’s needs.